igmhub/baofit/data/README.txt

 Chi-Square Scans
 ================

 To reproduce the .scan files, add the --parameter-scan option to produce XXX_scan.dat.
 This file starts with a three-line header that describes the baseline fit, followed by one line per scan point.
 The scan point lines give each parameter value (including fixed parameters) in the same order that they are normally displayed, followed by the chisq value.
-The anisotropic BAO scale parameters, alpha-parallel and alpha-perp, are columns 6 and 7 (auto-correlation; r-space model), 8 and 9 (auto-correlation; k-space model) or 9 and 10 (cross-correlation; r-space model) counting from 0.
+The anisotropic BAO scale parameters, alpha-parallel and alpha-perp, are columns 6 and 7 (auto-correlation; r-space model), 8 and 9 (auto-correlation; k-space model), 10 and 11 (auto-correlation; k-space FFT model) or 9 and 10 (cross-correlation; r-space model) counting from 0.

 You can use the parsescan.py python script to extract the 3 columns that appear in the .scan files (note that we swap the order of the alphas here):